openpnp/openpnp/3D-Units-per-Pixel.md

 # What is it?
 As you know, the closer an object is to a camera, the larger it appears in the camera view.
 When you need to measure or detect certain shapes, sizes or distances, you need to know at what distance the subject is.
 On a Pick and Place machine, the first and foremost method of ensuring this, is to make sure, all such subjects (the Homing Fidcuial, PCBs, feeders, nozzle tip changers etc.) are all at the same distance from the camera, i.e. all flush with one universal machine table surface level, i.e. all at the same Z coordinate.

-**Note: For your machine, this should still be a very important design goal. **
+**Note: This should still be a very important design goal for any machine.
+Even with the calibration we are discussing here, the precision is still unparalleled. **

 However, this is not always possible, especially in a DIY environment.
 Some feeders may be mounted on top of the table etc. Enter **OpenPnP 3D Units per Pixel** (brought to OpenPnP by Tony Luken).
 These are used to determine the camera viewing scale at different distances, i.e. at different Z coordinates.
 Whenever the Z coordinate is known (such as the pick location Z of a feeder), we can now automatically adjust the viewing scale, called **Units per Pixel**, to the Z.